The Church of Jesus Christ of Latter-day Saints in Mexico

-The Church of Jesus Christ of Latter-day Saints (LDS Church) has had a presence in Mexico since 1874.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) (Spanish: La Iglesia de Jesucristo de los Santos de los Últimos Días) has had a presence in Mexico since 1874.
 Mexico has the largest body of LDS Church members outside of the United States.
-Membership grew nearly 30% between 2011 to 2021.
+Membership grew nearly 15% between 2011 and 2021.
 In the 2010 Mexican census, 314,932 individuals self-identified most closely to the LDS Church.